Graham Reid | | 1 min read

 It is an odd album and you have to like a lot of dramatic strings, and MacArthur Park in the context doesn't sound remotely strange at all.

 The album was even nominated for a Grammy and went to number four on the US charts.

 Yep, things may not have been better in the old days, but they were certainly . . . different.

-For more one-offs, oddities and songs with an interesting back-story check out the daily updates From the Vaults.
+For more one-offs, oddities and songs with an interesting back-story check out the regular updates From the Vaults.